Categories |

 Collaborative play is one of the six types of play recognized by Mildred Bernice Parten Newhall, commonly referred to as Parten’s 6 Stages Of Play.

-Examples include things like playing ‘house’, playing a board game, collaborating on building a block structure, or taking part in a game of tunnel tag.
+Examples include playing ‘house’, playing a board game, collaborating on building a block structure, or participating in a game of tunnel tag.

-While competitive play focuses on winners and losers, cooperative play, “is concerned with solving a problem by working together to achieve a common goal.”2
+While competitive play focuses on winners and losers, cooperative play, “is concerned with solving a problem by working together to achieve a common goal.

-Cooperative play requires players to exercise a great deal of self control.
+Cooperative play requires players to exercise a great deal of self-control.
 Players not only have to work together to negotiate rules for their play, they have to consent to follow those rules.
-For example, if you’re play Ninjas and Dragons and the agreed to rule is “to come back to life you must be tagged by a teammate” then you have to stay dead until a teammate reanimates you.
+For example, if you’re playing Ninjas and Dragons and the agreed to rule is “to come back to life you must be tagged by a teammate” then you have to stay dead until a teammate reanimates you.
 If you don’t, you could break the play.

 Since cooperative play is so socially intense, the ability to read play face, plangry face and I want to eat you face is a valuable skill.

-It should be noted that children are often expected to engage in cooperative play long be for they are cognitively able.
-As noted above, real cooperative play is something that children grow into in the 36-48 month old range.
+It should be noted that children are often expected to engage in cooperative play long before they are cognitively able.
+As stated above, real cooperative play is something that children grow into in the 36-48 month old range.
 Too often, children half those ages are expected to engage in cooperative play.
-Many ‘behavior problems’ that arise in child care toddler rooms are due to unrealistic adult expectations around that age group’s inability to share, take turns, or empathize with their peers.
-The truth is, they are simply not ready for cooperative play.
+Many ‘behavior problems’ arise in child care toddler rooms due to unrealistic adult expectations around that age group’s inability to share, take turns, or empathize with their peers.
+The truth is, they are not ready for cooperative play.

 Contribute content to Playvolution HQ